ShaikhMasud/SEOCheck/README.md

 ### 4. Install Lighthouse Globally

-Crawl Metrics relies on Google's Lighthouse for performance and SEO audits.
+SEOCheck relies on Google's Lighthouse for performance and SEO audits.
 You need to install Lighthouse globally using `npm`.

 ```bash
 npm install -g lighthouse